tomaszjezak/tomaszjezak/README.md

   <img src="https://shields.io/badge/LinkedIn-blue?logo=linkedin&style=for-the-badge" alt="LinkedIn Badge"/>
 </a>

 I work at Amazon Robotics in the research lab of Dr. Yuri Ivanov.
-I'm researching a multimodal human detection system.
-I plan to begin graduate school in Fall 2025, working on robotics safety.
-I am especially interested in the fields of robotics under uncertainty and human-level perception.
-I graduated from UCLA with a B.S. in Applied Math in 2024.
+I'm researching a multimodal, ML-based human detection system.
+I plan to begin graduate school in Fall 2025!

+My ultimate career goal is to create trustworthy machine learning systems that promote education, boost productivity, and improve health outcomes.
+These systems will be not only technologically advanced, but also transparent and interpretable to humans.
+Despite remarkable technological progress, current machine learning systems still lack the ability to fully explain their decision-making processes.
+I believe this transparency is crucial for their widespread adoption into daily life.

 📫 How to reach me: tomaszjezak0@gmail.com